firstdraft/guides/nouns-verbs-and-grammar.md

 (The most common style is to have one space after each comma.)

-However, one situation that whitespace does matter is: **do not put a space between a method and the parentheses that surround its arguments**.
+However, one situation in which whitespace does matter is: **do not put a space between a method and the parentheses that surround its arguments**.

 It's a very easy mistake to make, so I just wanted to warn you early so you can develop good muscle memory: